-Memorial Day is often considered the official kick off to summer.
+Memorial Day is often considered the official kick off of summer.
 But more importantly it is a time set aside to remember those who gave their lives for our country.

-Perhaps this time of remembrance is a good time for us to reflect on how we’d like our stations remembered.
+This time of remembrance is a good time for us to reflect on how we’d like our radio stations remembered.

-We get a glimpse of this each year as we compile the Station of the Year entry.
-It forces us to stop our day-to-day busyness and ponder the most important things our station has accomplished in the preceding twelve months.
+We get a glimpse of this each year as we compile the Station of the Year entry for Christian Music Broadcasters.
+It forces us to stop our day-to-day busyness and ponder the most noteworthy things of the preceding twelve months.
 We discover some things stand out, other things are vapor in the wind.

-Do they talk about how Jack and Jill tell the joke of the day every morning at 6:45, or that your station loves on moms and dads for the most important commitment they’ll ever make – raising good kids?
+Do they talk about how Jack and Jill read “This day in history” from Twitter every morning at 7:20, or that your station cheers on moms and dads for the most important commitment they’ll ever make – raising good kids?

 Now don’t take this the wrong way, there is nothing wrong with fun and games on the radio.
 In fact, playtime is how many friendships are formed and light-heartedness can be a great relief during this stressful pandemic.
 But…